platformsh/platformsh-docs/src/configuration/app/storage.md

         source_path: uploads
 ```

-The `source` specifies where the writeable mount is.  `source_path` specifies the subdirectory from within the source that the mount should point at.
+The `source` specifies where the writable mount is.  `source_path` specifies the subdirectory from within the source that the mount should point at.
 It is often easiest to have it match the name of the mount point itself but that is not required.

 ### `local` mounts